Package 'gamlss.prepdata'

 K

-the number of partitions
+the number of bootstrap samples

 probs